dattranclouds/dattranclouds.github.io/_posts/2023-12-14-github-copilot-and-github-advance-security-workshop-microsoft.md

     title: "Github Copilot and Github Advance Security"
 ---

 Today (14-Dec 2023), My team (FSoft) and Microsoft organize a workshop about "Github Copilot and Github Advance Security".
+There are 200 audience approximately from IT companies as VietNam.

 {% include gallery id="gallery" caption="Some workshop's images" %}